dn3010/cennznet/README.md

         - make installed tool available to current shell
     - `./init.sh`
-        - install nightly version of rust and required tools
+        - install nightly version of rust and required tools *NOTE:* This needs to go after the SSH setup and fetch!
 - Build
     - Make sure your have setup an SSH key with your bitbucket account
         - https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html